canonical/open-documentation-academy/multipass/macOS.md

 ltsInstance             Running           192.168.64.3     Ubuntu 22.04 LTS
 ```

-We’ve now seen a few ways to create, customise, and delete an instance.
-Now let’s put those instances to work!
+You've now seen a few ways to create, customise, and delete an instance.
+It is time to put those instances to work!

 <a href="#heading--put-your-instances-to-use"><h2 id="heading--put-your-instances-to-use">Put your instances to use</h2></a>

+One way to put a Multipass instance to use is by running a local or web server in it.

 <a href="#heading--run-a-simple-web-server"><h3 id="heading--run-a-simple-web-server">Run a simple web server</h3></a>

-Let’s go back to that customised LTS instance we created.
-Take note of its IP address revealed by `multipass list` in the previous step, then run `multipass shell ltsInstance` to open a shell in the instance.
+Return to your customised LTS instance.
+Take note of its IP address, which was revealed when you ran `multipass list`.
+Then run `multipass shell ltsInstance` to open a shell in the instance.

-From the shell, we can now run:
+From the shell, you can run:

 ```
 sudo apt update